Dynatrace/dynatrace-automation-tools/docs/Site-Reliability-Guardian/example-pipelines/Gitlab/readme.md

   stage: evaluate
   needs: ["run-tests"]
   variables:
+    SRG_EVALUATION_SERVICE: "your-service-name" # This should match your DQL filter in your dynatrace workflow
-    APP_NAME: "your-app-name-here" # This should match your DQL filter in your dynatrace workflow
+    SRG_EVALUATION_STAGE: "your-stage-name" # This should match your DQL filter in your dynatrace workflow
     DYNATRACE_URL_GEN3: $DYNATRACE_URL_GEN3
     ACCOUNT_URN: $ACCOUNT_URN
     DYNATRACE_CLIENT_ID: $DYNATRACE_CLIENT_ID